Frequently Asked Questions

-What kind of paperwork do you need to register my yacht under Dutch Flag?
+What kind of paperwork do you need to register my yacht under Dutch Boat Registration?

 We only need a copy of your European passport or ID Card and a proof of ownership of the boat – this can be either copy of sales agreement, insurance policy or bill of sale. (as long as it shows yacht details like hull and engine number on it).

-What type of vessels can be registered under the Dutch Flag?
+What type of vessels can be registered under the Dutch Boat Registration?

 We can register Boats of any size (sailing and motor), Jet Skis, Canoes and Water Scooters.

-How long is the EU - Dutch Flag Certificate valid?
+How long is the EU - Holland Boat Ownership Certificate valid?

 The certificate is valid for two years.
 It can then be renewed for another two years by us for a fee of 149,00 Euro.

-What homeport will show on the Dutch Flag Certificate?
+What homeport will show on the Dutch Boat Registration Certificate?

 For what purpose do I need to sign the “Declaration of Representation”?

-All non Dutch EU residents need to apply for the EU Dutch Flag Certificate (ICP) with the issuing authorities via a representative in the Netherlands who acts on their behalf.
+All non Dutch EU residents need to apply for the EU - Dutch Yacht ownership (ICP) with the issuing authorities via a representative in the Netherlands who acts on their behalf.
 The authorities will only let us represent non Dutch residents via a “Declaration of Representation Form”.

-Can a Dutch Flag Certificate be issued when the yacht is owned by a company and not a private person?
+Can a Dutch Boat Ownership Certificate be issued when the yacht is owned by a company and not a private person?

 Yes, that is no problem.
 All you need to do is provide the ID of the company owner and a formal document which proves the company is a registered entity.

-Can only pleasure Yachts apply for a Dutch Flag Certificate (ICP)?
+Can only pleasure yachts apply for a Dutch Ownership Certificate (ICP)?

-Yes, Dutch and Belgium Flag Certificate can only be issued to yachts used for non-commercial purposes.
+Yes, the Dutch and Belgium Registration Certificate can only be issued to yachts used for non-commercial purposes.

 What is an ICP?

 ICP = International Certificate for Pleasure Craft.
-All European countries can issue an ICP but the Dutch Flag Registration is by far the easiest and has less requirements and lower fees then the other European flags.
+All European countries can issue an ICP but the Dutch Boat Registration is by far the easiest and has less requirements and lower fees then the other European boat registrations.

 Is it necessary to put certificate number somewhere visible on the boat or it’s sufficient to keep the documentation on board?